AmeiyAcharya/DeepLearnProj02/README.md

 # Face Detection Model using DL
 Project 02 for Computer Vision Using Deep Learning

+*ps it's actually an end to end object detection pipeline*

 ## Work Breakdown
 1. **Collecting** images from the webcam
 2. **Anotating** images: drawing bounding boxes around the head using the LABELME library which helps draw the bounding boxes as well as labelings